thiagozs/logfire/docs/querying.md

 ## Filtering with conditions

-Every field in the `where` object can take an object with search operators as keys. logfire supports the following search operators:
+Every field in the `where` object can take an object with query operators as keys. logfire supports the following query operators:

 ### `$ne`